 Unsolicited bulk email is regulated by law in a number of jurisdictions.
-If you intend to send unsolicited bulk email to persons outside of ICLD, either while acting on our behalf or using our computing or communications equipment or facilities, you should contact your supervisor or the Compliance Officer for written approval.
+If you intend to send unsolicited bulk email to persons outside of the Company, either while acting on our behalf or using our computing or communications equipment or facilities, you should contact your supervisor or the Compliance Officer for approval.

-All data residing on or transmitted through our computing and communications facilities, including email and word processing documents, is the property of ICLD and subject to inspection, retention and review by ICLD, with or without an employee's or third party's knowledge, consent or approval, and in accordance with applicable law.
+Subject to applicable laws, all data residing on or transmitted through our computing and communications facilities, including email and word processing documents, is the property of the Company and subject to inspection, retention and review by the Company, with or without an employee's or third party's knowledge, consent or approval, in accordance with applicable law.
 Any misuse or suspected misuse of our assets must be immediately reported to your supervisor or the Compliance Officer.

-10. Confidentiality
+13. Confidentiality

 One of our most important assets is our confidential information.
-As an employee of ICLD, you may learn of information about ICLD that is confidential and proprietary.
+As an employee of the Company, you may learn of information about the Company that is confidential and proprietary.
 You also may learn of information before that information is released to the general public.
 Employees who have received or have access to confidential information should take care to keep this information confidential.
-Confidential information may include business, marketing and service plans, images, formulations, intellectual property, algorithms, general software code, financial information, product or service information, source codes, engineering and manufacturing ideas, manufacturing techniques, designs, databases, customer lists, pricing strategies, personnel data, personally identifiable information pertaining to our employees, customers or other individuals (including, for example, names, addresses, telephone numbers and social security numbers), and similar types of information provided to us by our customers, suppliers and partners.
+Confidential information includes non-public information that might be of use to competitors or harmful to the Company or its customers if disclosed, such as business, marketing and service plans, financial information, product architecture, source codes, engineering and manufacturing ideas, designs, databases, customer lists, pricing strategies, personnel data, personally identifiable information pertaining to our employees, customers or other individuals (including, for example, names, addresses, telephone numbers and social security numbers), and similar types of information provided to us by our customers, suppliers and partners.
 This information may be protected by patent, trademark, copyright and trade secret laws.

 In addition, because we interact with other companies and organizations, there may be times when you learn confidential information about other companies before that information has been made available to the public.
-You must treat this in the same manner as you are required to treat our confidential and proprietary information.
+You must treat this information in the same manner as you are required to treat our confidential and proprietary information.
 There may even be times when you must treat as confidential the fact that we have an interest in, or are involved with, another company.

-You are expected to keep confidential and proprietary information confidential unless and until that information is released to the public through approved channels (usually through a press release or a formal communication from a member of senior management, as further described in Section 11).
+You are expected to keep confidential and proprietary information confidential unless and until that information is released to the public through approved channels (usually through a press release, an SEC filing or a formal communication from a member of senior management, as further described in Section 14).
 Every employee has a duty to refrain from disclosing to any person confidential or proprietary information about us or any other company learned in the course of employment here, until that information is disclosed to the public through approved channels.

-This policy requires you to refrain from discussing confidential or proprietary information with anyone, even family, friends and other ICLD employees, unless those fellow employees have a legitimate need to know the information in order to perform their job duties.
+This policy requires you to refrain from discussing confidential or proprietary information with outsiders and even with other the Company employees, unless those fellow employees have a legitimate need to know the information in order to perform their job duties.
 Unauthorized use or distribution of this information could also be illegal and result in civil liability and/or criminal penalties.